The Ultimate Austria Guide - What should you do in Austria?

 Places to visit in Zell am See include -

 Lake Zell, Schmittenhöhe mountain, Zell am see esplanade (Park), Kaprun glaciers, Kaprun Castle and Zell am See casino

-Graz is an industrial city is southeastern Austria with beautiful riverside walks and old cobbled streets.
-River Mur flows by this splendid, small cosmopolitan city that offers lots to do - museums, galleries, castle, and an artificial island too!
+Graz is an industrial city in southeastern Austria with beautiful riverside walks and old cobbled streets.
+River Mur flows by this small yet splendid cosmopolitan city.
+There is a lot for a tourist to do in Graz - museums, galleries, castle, and an artificial island too!
 Graz offers a good mix of Gothic to Contemporary architecture.
 It has industries in iron & steel works, breweries, and railway workshops.
 It also has a number of universities and hence you would see a lot of energetic college students flocking the streets.
 It is a great city to visit if you want to spend some laid back chill days by the river, enjoy modern life but also get thrown back in time while walking through century-old architectural beauties plus enjoy diverse food palettes.

 Places to visit in Graz include -

 Landhaushof, Landeszeughaus, Burg/Doppelwendeltreppe, Dom, Mausoleum, Glockenspiel, Kunsthaus Graz, Murinsel, Uhrturm and Schloss Eggenberg